mmyoungman/code-snippets/go/htmx/templ/README.md

 ### To build

+You must install first.
+Then...

 `cp .env-example .env`

 Update .env as necessary

 `make build`

-To make a prod build
+Or to make a prod build

 `make buildProd`

 ### To run

-`docker-compose up keycloak`
-and then
+`make kc`

+And then in separate terminal

 `make run`

 ### For watch / hot reloading